MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 2. If you haven't viewed inventory before, complete the setup wizard.

-3. When you complete the wizard, active devices  should appear on the inventory page within 2 hours where the user has launch an Microsoft 365 App
+3. When you complete the wizard, active devices  should appear on the inventory page within 2 hours where the user has launched a Microsoft 365 App

 ## Inventory view